bencorrado/bluez-bencorrado/docs/report-bug.md

 Bugs can be reported [here](https://bugs.launchpad.net/snappy-hwe-snaps/+filebug).

-## Information required to include in a bug report
+## Information Required to Include in a Bug Report

 When submitting a bug report, please attach: